trippo/ResponsiveFilemanager/readme.txt

 *********************************************************
 !
 Responsive FileManager for TinyMCE Version 7.1.0
 *********************************************************

-Responsive FileManager for TinyMCE is a tool make with jQuery library, CSS3, PHP and html5 that offers a nice and elegant way to upload and insert files, images and videos with tinyMCE version 4.x.
+Responsive FileManager for TinyMCE is a free open-source file manager made with the jQuery library, CSS3, PHP and HTML5 that offers a nice and elegant way to upload and insert files, images and videos with TinyMCE version 4.x.
-Now you can use also stand-alone as normal filemanager, you can manage and select files.
+You can also use it as a stand-alone file manager to manage and select files.
-The script automatically create a thumbs of images for preview list.
+The script automatically creates thumbnails of images for the preview list.
-You can config if you want an automatic resizing of uploaded images.
+It can be configured for automatic resizing of uploaded images or to automatically limit the size.
-You can personalize the configurations for each folder.
+You can personalise the configuration for each folder.
-You can set a subfolder as root and change the configuration for every user, page or filemanager call.
+You can set a subfolder as the root and change the configuration for each user, page or FileManager call.

 CHANGES

 version 7.1.0
-- text filter in real-time
+- Text filter in real-time
-- new upload method through java applet without size limitation
+- New upload method through java applet without size limitation (Java Multiple File Upload Applet (JUpload) takes care of the limitation posed by traditional HTML upload forms by allowing you to upload a whole directory and the files within it with a single click)
-- parsing special characters in all files/folders name
+- Parsing special characters in all files/folders name
-- incremental name for equal files uploaded
+- Incremental name for equal files uploaded
+- Automatic passing of images height and width in tinymce form (configurable on config.ph)
-- all plugin.min.js file non-minified for customization
+- All plugin.min.js file non-minified for customization
+- Add file and folder exlusion list in config.php and .config files
-- fix rename real-time bug
+- Fix rename real-time bug
-- fix all existing bugs
+- Fix all existing bugs

 version 7.0.0
-- Rename of folders and files
+- Renamimg of folders and files
-- Configuration parameters customizable for every folder
+- Configuration parameters customisable for every folder
 - New file layouts: list view and column list view
-- Large Improve of security
+- Large Improvement in security
 - New license
-- Improve design with completely responsive design
+- Improved, completely responsive design
-- All bug fixed (upload file with uppercase extension, folder creation,...)
+- All bugs fixed (upload file with uppercase extension, folder creation,...)

 DEMO: http://www.responsivefilemanager.com/